SuperThunder/Mbed-OS6-Sanity-Guide/README.md

 TODO

 # Feature: Serial output and printf/scanf
 See [Hitchhiker’s Guide to Printf in Mbed 6](https://forums.mbed.com/t/hitchhikers-guide-to-printf-in-mbed-6/12492) by MonomialOutput.
 Take note of the target.printf_lib directive if you need full printf/scanf.
+A summary of "std" vs "minimal" printf is found [here](https://github.com/ARMmbed/mbed-os/tree/master/platform/source/minimal-printf#size-comparison).

 # Feature: Strings
+TODO
+Note that you may need to use c_lib: std

 # Feature: GPIO
 TODO